simplyfarzad/blog/_posts/2023-04-04-make_it_stick.md

 Research says that the knowledge gained from rereading is transistory and it is bad for three reasons: it is time consuming, it does not result in durable memory, and it deceives us into thinking that getting familiar with the text is the same as knowing the content. *The amount of study time is no measure of mastery*

 **Learning is stronger when it matters, when it is personal.**

+* Mere repetition does not enhance learning.
+In fact, it makes sense to reread a text once if there has been a meaningful lapse of time since the first reading, but multiple rereadings in close succession, is more time-consuming than useful.

+**The illusions of knowing**: Some learners think that the essense of the subject lies in the syntax in which it is described.
+Mastering the text is not the same as mastering the ideas behind them.
+Just because we are following a subject (a lecture, a book, etc.) with ease, does not mean we are mastering it.
+This is an example of poor metacognition, we don't know what we don't know.

+> Detour: What is metacognition?